 Who Is Ladder Life Insurance?

 Ladder Life Insurance was founded in 2015.
-Their clear goal is to make life insurance simple and accessible.
+Their explicit goal is to make life insurance simple and accessible.
 Unlike traditional insurers that rely on agents and lengthy paperwork, Ladder operates entirely online.

 You can get a quote, apply for a policy, and manage your coverage through their website or app.
-This modern approach appeals to people who prefer handling things digitally, especially younger adults.
+This modern approach appeals to individuals who prefer digital handling, particularly younger adults.

-Ladder doesn’t underwrite its own policies.
+Ladder doesn’t underwrite its policies.
 Instead, it partners with established insurance companies, including:

 These partners are well-known in the industry, and their involvement adds a layer of credibility to Ladder’s offerings.
 The company is licensed to sell insurance in all 50 states, which means it meets the regulatory standards set by each state’s insurance department.